openMVG/openMVG/docs/sphinx/rst/software/SfM/IncrementalSfM.rst

 The chain is designed to run on a sfm_data.json file and some pre-computed matches.

   .. code-block:: c++

     $ openMVG_main_IncrementalSfM -i Dataset/matches/sfm_data.json -m Dataset/matches/ -o Dataset/out_Incremental_Reconstruction/

 openMVG_main_IncrementalSfM displays to you some initial pairs that share an important number of common point.
   **Please select two image index that are convergent and the 3D reconstruction will start.
-  The initial pair must be choosen with numerous correspondences while keeping a wide enough baseline.**
+  The initial pair must be chosen with numerous correspondences while keeping a wide enough baseline.**

 Arguments description: